jimrains/OpenRIS/control/readme.md

 - In the secure shell, run the command **vncserver**.
 Note down the IP address and the number following the colon.
 - Open VNC Viewer or an equivalent program.
 Use the VNC server address **192.168.4.1:#** where **#** is the number obtained in the previous step (typically defaults to 1 if no other session is open).
+- Enter the username and password of the Pi.
+This is set to default.